NixOS/rfcs/rfcs/0102-moderation-team.md

 The Moderation Team is a volunteer group that may receive, invite, and evaluate applications to the team or alter the composition at any time.
-The team's composition, contact information, and announcements should be maintained at [https://nixos.org/community/teams/moderation.html](https://nixos.org/community/teams/moderation.html).
+The team's composition, contact information, procedures, and announcements should be maintained at [https://nixos.org/community/teams/moderation.html](https://nixos.org/community/teams/moderation.html).
 The team shall perform moderation activities on behalf of the community - with oversight via the RFC process - for discussions in [official project